jamiefdhurst/journal/api/README.md

 **Method/URL:** `PUT /api/v1/post`

-Post is provided as JSON, ommitting the ID and slug:
+Post is provided as JSON, omitting the ID and slug:

 ```json
 {